Alexander Nisbet: Life

 Nisbet was born in Edinburgh, the third of ten children of Adam Nisbet WS and his wife Janet, only daughter of Alexander Aikenhead WS.
 Adam, and later Alexander, were chiefs of the ancient Nisbet family, of Nisbet in Berwickshire; however, the family had recently lost much of their wealth due to their zealous support of King Charles in the civil war, and had been forced to sell their ancestral estate.
 In his Essay on Additional Figures and Marks of Cadency, Nisbet remarks that he "had a very early inclination to the study of herauldry, and when a boy ... looked on its figures with wonder, and often wish'd to know their names and signification."

-Nisbet matriculated at Edinburgh University in 1675, where he studied philosophy.
+Nisbet matriculated at the University of Edinburgh in 1675, where he studied philosophy.
 After graduating in 1682, he was employed as a solicitor for a number of years before giving it up in order to devote his full-time to his historical and heraldic studies.
 He later became a teacher, instructing various members of the nobility, including the Earl of Carnwrath.

 Around the turn of the 18th century he set out to create a comprehensive treatise on heraldry.
 He initially intended to obtain funding via subscription, but finding that this would not produce enough money, he appealed to the Scottish Parliament for help.
 Though they promised him £248 6s 8d, this was never delivered, and the passing of the Act of Union put paid to any chance of further parliamentary assistance.
 Nisbet's System of Heraldry was finally published in 1722, over twenty years after he had first set out to write the work.
 He died three years later, likely in poverty, and was buried close to the Nisbet Tomb in Greyfriars Kirk, though the exact location is now lost.
 His contemporary George Crawford wrote of him: "he was a worthy, modest gentleman, who had as many friends and as few enemies as any man I have known."
 In 1934 his kinsman Robert Chancellor Nesbitt arranged for John Buchan to unveil a memorial plaque in Greyfriars, which can still be seen today.

 Nisbet never married, and as such, the linear line of the Nisbets of that Ilk ended upon his death.
 The chiefly line was reestablished in 1995, in the favour of distant cousin Robert Anthony Ellis Nesbitt.